 tanpuras and the strong presence of Indian bells, rotating drum and rainstick

 accompanying the melodic voice intoned by a limpid piano timbre.

 Returning to pure alap composition after Bhairavi and Gamanapriya, which both

 feature percussion, and also have individual liner notes, I came upon a new

 presentation for the music accompanying the solo piano voice.
 For the next six

 alap pieces, I employed a dramatic synthesized drone first used on Gangadhara

-(Bhupali) from 2002, combined with a single tanpura, and Indian bells, rotating
+(Bhupali) from 2002, combined with a single tanpura, together with much more subdued Indian bells, rotating